sds-dubois/mltk/README.md

 I updated the original code of the *interpretable models* (GAM and GA2M), mainly to perform automatic feature selection, but also to add some visualization.

-Check [here](https://github.com/sds-dubois/mltk/blob/master/INSTRUCTIONS.md) the updated instructions.
+Check [here](https://github.com/sds-dubois/mltk/blob/master/INSTRUCTIONS.md) for the updated instructions.

 -----